smithchrisc-sg/climate-risk-rag-aws/docs/api/Climate_Risk_Search_API_Partner_Documentation.md

-# Climate Risk Document Search API
+# GAIP Knowledge Repository Search API
 ## Partner Integration Documentation v1.0

 ---

 ## 📋 **Overview**

-The Climate Risk Document Search API provides a unified interface for searching across our comprehensive collection of climate risk documents.
-The API uses advanced search technologies to deliver highly relevant results with contextual snippets and rich metadata.
+The GAIP Knowledge Repository Search API provides a unified interface for searching across the Global Asia Insurance Partnership's comprehensive collection of vetted insurance and risk-related documents.
+The API uses advanced search technologies to deliver highly relevant results focused on protection gap models, government policy frameworks, and geo-specific risk assessments.

+**Supporting GAIP's Mission: Addressing Asia's Protection Gaps**

+The Global Asia Insurance Partnership (GAIP) is a tripartite partnership between the global insurance industry, regulators and policymakers, and academia.
+This API supports GAIP's core objective to **Understand and Quantify Risk** through:

+- **Risk Identification**: Understanding existing, new, and emerging risks across Asia
+- **Data Availability**: Providing access to risk models and data to quantify risk exposures and protection needs
+- **Insurability Assessment**: Supporting evaluation of insurability of risks and capacity needs
+- **Model Refinement**: Enabling refinements of risk models given the changing nature of risks
+- **Stakeholder Tools**: Providing adequate tools and resources for stakeholders to understand and quantify risks

 ### **Key Features**
-- **Single endpoint** for all search operations
+- **Single endpoint** for all search operations across vetted knowledge repository
-- **Natural language queries** - search using plain English
+- **Natural language queries** - search using plain English for insurance and risk topics
-- **Intelligent result ranking** using proprietary algorithms
+- **Intelligent result ranking** using proprietary algorithms optimized for protection gap analysis
-- **Rich contextual snippets** with highlighted search terms
+- **Rich contextual snippets** with highlighted search terms from policy documents and research
-- **Comprehensive metadata** for faceted search experiences
+- **Comprehensive metadata** for faceted search experiences across geographic and risk categories
-- **Efficient pagination** for large result sets
+- **Efficient pagination** for large result sets from extensive document collections
-- **Rate limiting** and authentication for secure access
+- **Rate limiting** and authentication for secure partner access

 ---